Last updated on September 22nd, 2023 at 12:51 pm

 - Mixed Doubles (Men & Women)

-A singles match consists of two player’s one person on each side of the court.
+Singles matches consists of two player’s, one person on each side of the court.
 A doubles match consists of four players with two people per side of the badminton court.
+Simple right!

 What Is The Correct Height Of The Badminton Net